-Think of Raiz like a savings platform.
-But instead of money going into a savings account it goes into the stock market via ETFs.
+Think of Raiz as a savings platform for the long term (like 10-plus years).
+But instead of money going into a savings account, it goes into the stock market via ETFs.

 One of the first considerations to make with Raiz Invest is how you will add money to it.
-There are two way.
+There are two ways.

-Raiz gained popularity through what's called the “round up” feature.
-Today many banks offer this feature, but back in 2016 it was rare and Raiz had a unique selling point with it and was one reason I started using it.
+Raiz gained popularity through what's called the “round-up” feature.
+Today many banks offer this feature, but back in 2016, it was rare Raiz had a unique selling point with it, and was one reason I started using it.

 When purchasing anything on a nominated account, for example, a coffee for $3.50, the cost is rounded up to the nearest dollar.
 So if you spend $3.50 then 50 cents is sent to Raiz.
 This is helpful if you are doing several purchases on a particular card.
 You'll find over time the pot is filling up.